tenzir/tenzir/web/docs/understand/operators/sources/from.md

 # from

-The `from` operator combines a connector with a format to source events.
-Most pipelines start with a `from` operator.
+The `from` operator combines a connector with a format to create an event source.
+Most pipelines start with the `from` operator.

 ## Synopsis